The Expendables (2010 film): Casting

 Jean-Claude Van Damme was personally offered a role by Stallone, but turned it down because he felt there was no substance or development to the character.
 Stallone said that Van Damme told him that he should "be trying to save people in South Central."
 At the premiere of the film, Stallone claimed to have been speaking to Van Damme over the phone and had said, "I told you!", to which Van Damme concurred and expressed his regret over not participating.
 Van Damme would later appear as the main antagonist, Jean Vilain, in the film's sequel.

 The role of Hale Caesar was initially conceived as a role for Stallone's Demolition Man co-star Wesley Snipes.
 Snipes turned down the role because of his tax issues, and not able to leave the United States without the court's approval.
 It was later rewritten for Forest Whitaker.
 Due to a scheduling conflict prior to filming, Whitaker was replaced by 50 Cent before the part of Hale Caesar finally went to former NFL player Terry Crews.
+Snipes and 50 Cent would star in the third and fourth movies in the series respectively.

 Steven Seagal was asked to make a cameo appearance, but turned down the offer due to negative experiences with producer Avi Lerner.

 Robert De Niro, Al Pacino, Ben Kingsley, and Ray Liotta were all considered for the role of James Munroe before Stallone's The Specialist co-star Eric Roberts was eventually cast in the role.

 By May 2009, the script had undergone a number of rewrites.
 Stallone's Demolition Man co-star Sandra Bullock was rumored to have a role in the film, but revealed that she did not even know about the project.
 Despite the news, she did express interest in working in another action film and would have liked to appear in the film, depending on the storyline.

 The role of the man who hires the Expendables, Mr. Church, was difficult to cast.
 Schwarzenegger was offered that role, but instead appeared as fellow mercenary leader Trench.
 The role was then offered to Stallone's Tango & Cash co-star Kurt Russell, whose agent replied that he was not interested in "ensemble acting at the moment".
 Stallone spent several months after principal photography determined to find a big action name for the part.
 Rumors suggested that the role had been offered to friend and fellow former Planet Hollywood co-owner Bruce Willis, who was busy filming Cop Out.
-Willis' casting as Mr. Church was confirmed by August 2009, as was the fact that he would appear in a scene with both Stallone and Schwarzenegger.
+Willis' casting as Mr. Church was confirmed by August 2009, as was that he would appear in a scene with both Stallone and Schwarzenegger.

 To cast the soldiers, Stallone knew his filming location, Brazil, was home to many mixed martial arts fighters.
 He called Ultimate Fighting Championship champions Anderson Silva and brothers Rogerio and Antonio Rodrigo Nogueira to make casting calls, and had the three cameo as well.